Shipping Cost from China to the USA in 2026

 East Coast routing may cost more on the ocean leg, but it can shorten inland transport for eastern destinations.

-Sea freight benchmark: China origin ports → USA West Coast vs East Coast
+Sea Freight Cost from China to USA: West Coast vs East Coast (2026)

 | China Origin Port | 20ft West Coast (USD) | 40ft West Coast (USD) | 20ft East Coast (USD) | 40ft East Coast (USD) |